AZ

 Grand Canyon University (GCU) of Phoenix offers a bachelor of science (BS) program in forensic science for students interested in collecting, analyzing, and processing forensic evidence related to various types of legal and other investigations.
 In addition to learning about chemistry and biology, students in this program will be provided with training in forensic photography, crime scene processing, serology, forensic DNA analysis, and toxicology.

-Made up of 120 credits, the program includes courses such as criminal law; critical analysis in forensic science; forensic photography & reconstruction; crime scene processing; toxicology & instrumental analysis; physical evidence analysis; genetics; and body fluid and DNA analysis.
+The 120-credit program includes courses such as criminal law, critical analysis in forensic science, forensic photography and reconstruction, crime scene processing, toxicology and instrumental analysis, physical evidence analysis, genetics, and body fluid and DNA analysis.

 As graduates of this program, students may seek employment in several public or private forensic science and conventional analytical laboratories.
 Upon graduation, they may pursue careers in DNA analysis, crime scene investigation, toxicology, firearms analysis, latent fingerprint development and analysis, drug analysis, medicolegal death investigators, autopsy assistants, questioned document examination, or lab technicians.